 Preventing botnet attacks has become more difficult over the years.
 One of the main challenges in preventing these attacks is the proliferation of devices.
 As different types of devices become easily available, often with their own security settings, it becomes difficult to monitor, track and stop these attacks before they happen.
 Yet you can still take certain measures to prevent botnet attacks.

 - Keep all systems updated

-One of the main pathways that botnets take to penetrate and compromise a business’ security system is using the unpatched vulnerabilities present in the network’s machines.
-This makes it critical to keep the systems updated, and to ensure new updates are installed as soon as they are available.
+One of the main pathways botnets take to penetrate and compromise a business’ security system is using the unpatched vulnerabilities in the network’s machines.
+This makes it critical to keep the systems updated and to ensure new updates are installed as soon as they are available.

-This also includes hardware devices, especially legacy devices which can often be ignored in enterprises when they are no longer used actively.
+This also includes hardware devices, especially legacy ones, which can often be ignored in enterprises when they are no longer actively used.

 - Adopt basic cybersecurity best practices

 It is important to follow basic security hygiene on all devices as well, to keep botnet attacks at bay.
 This involves using complex passwords and educating employees about the dangers of phishing emails and clicking on suspicious attachments and links.
 Enterprises should also take appropriate measures to ensure that any new device that enters their network has sound security settings.

 - Control access to machines